-It’s not even 2 months old yet, but Serial, a new podcast from the creators of This American Life, hosted by Sarah Koenig, has become a big hit.
+Back in November 2014 a new podcast was taking the world by storm.
+It was barely 2 months old at the time, but Serial, a new podcast from the creators of This American Life, hosted by Sarah Koenig, become the biggest podcast hit ever.
 Here’s how their website describes the show…

 Serial will follow one story – a true story – over the course of a whole season.
 We’ll follow the plot and characters wherever they take us and we won’t know what happens at the end of the story until we get there, not long before you get there with us.
 Each week we’ll bring you the latest chapter, so it’s important to listen in order, starting with Episode 1.